 The bioarchaeological curriculum is structured so that students will be qualified to perform comprehensive human skeletal analyses in archaeological and forensic.
 This is accomplished through rigorous coursework supplemented by extensive hands-on opportunities in the field and in the laboratory.
 Such opportunities include recoveries of archaeological and forensic sites at the TRF, and working with the material recovered from these sites, in conjunction with human skeletal material on loan from other institutions.

-Research in the VCL currently spans the following regions: the American Southwest and Mid-Atlantic, Argentina, the Caribbean, Northern and Western Mexico, California, the U.K., Iceland, and Romania.
+Research in the VCL currently spans the following regions: the American Southwest and Mid-Atlantic, Argentina, Northern and Western Mexico, Iceland, and Romania.